Mobile Home Interior Design Ideas

 Use sliding doors to save space

 Hinged doors need swing space that eats up precious square footage.
-Sliding doors run on tracks without needing clearance – letting you place furniture closer to doorways.
-These doors boost natural light, help with ventilation in nice weather, and create refreshing cross breezes.
-You’ll find them in glass, French, and accordion designs that add both style and function while making the most of your mobile home's space.
+Sliding doors run on tracks without needing clearance—letting you place furniture closer to doorways.
+They boost natural light, help with ventilation, and create refreshing cross breezes.
+Sliding glass or accordion doors add both style and function while making the most of your space.

 Color and Light: Small Changes, Big Impact